Dominant orbital magnetization in the prototypical altermagnet MnTe: Structural and electronic properties

 Figure~\ref{fig:morb_path} shows the $k$-resolved orbital magnetization evaluated with the chemical potential shifted to simulate sizable hole doping.
 For reference, the upper panel displays the corresponding band structure near the selected chemical potential to facilitate the interpretation of the orbital magnetization behavior along various $k$-paths.
 We observe that the most prominent orbital magnetization peak in the valence band appears along the $\rm{\Gamma - A}$ path, i.e., along the $k_z$-axis.
-The $M^{\text{orb}}_x(\vb{k})$ and $M^{\text{orb}}_y(\vb{k})$ components fluctuate around zero and are at least an order of magnitude smaller than the dominant $M^{\text{orb}}_z(\vb{k})$ component (see Supplementary Materials).
+The $M^{\text{orb}}_x(\vb{k})$ and $M^{\text{orb}}_y(\vb{k})$ net components are negligible, therefore, $M^{\text{orb}}_z(\vb{k})$ is the only net component (see Supplementary Material).
+The value of $M^{\text{orb}}_z(\vb{k})$ along $\rm{\Gamma - A}$ becomes zero once the valence band is filled upon low-level electron-doping (see Supplementary Material), therefore, the k-points along $\rm{\Gamma - A}$ do not give a net contribution to the orbital magnetization.

 To emphasize the importance of orbital magnetization in MnTe, we note that the bcc Fe exhibits peaks that are at least one order of magnitude smaller~\cite{vanderbilt_2012} than the peaks displayed in Fig.~\ref{fig:morb_path}.
-Additionally, we identify inverted peaks at $\rm{L_1}$ and $\rm{L_2'}$ which originate from bands located deeply in the occupied part of the spectrum - this is a consequence of the cumulative nature of the orbital magnetization.
-The above information also discloses that the origin of magnetic canting due to SOC comes from the holes in the valence band, specifically the Mn-$3d$ orbitals.
+Additionally, we identify a negative peak at $\rm{L_1}$ and a positive peak $\rm{L_2'}$ which originate from bands located deeply in the occupied part of the spectrum - this is a consequence of the cumulative nature of the orbital magnetization.
+We recall that there are four $\rm{L}$ points and two $\rm{L'}$ points; the summed contribution yields a negative orbital magnetization.
+Further contributions to the orbital magnetization will arise from k-points that are not located along the high-symmetry lines.